 SAN ANTONIO–Many have heard of the famous dessert, Flan.
 It is known by many as Mexican dessert because it is served in many Mexican restaurants.

-We asked, SPELL OUT Our Lady of the Lake University (OLLU) student Wendy Garcia about what she believes the origin of Flan comes from.”I believe that Flan comes from Mexico because it is part of my culture.”
+Our Lady of the Lake University (OLLU) student Wendy Garcia said what she believes the origin of Flan comes from.

 The true origin of this dessert comes from the Roman Empire.
 The name is originated from Old High German word “flado,” which means flat cake.
 At first, the dessert was just a savory dish, usually flavored with fish or meat, and not something sweet as it is nowadays.
 The Roman Empire fell to its ruins, but this delicious dessert managed to survive with sweet minor changes to its recipe in recent years.

 It turned into two different ways to make it.
 In Spain, it became a sweet dessert made with caramelized sugar.
 While in England, they took the recipe in a whole different direction and made of it a pastry shell with an open-top filled with custard and sometimes mixed with nuts or fruit.
 The only ingredients that have not to change are the use of egg, cream, and sugar concentrations.

 The way this recipe made it to the New World was by the conquistador Hernán Cortés where he landed in the Yucatan Peninsula of Mexico, bringing along with him many.
 This is where once again, people changed the recipe and created other flavors such as coffee, chocolate, and coconut flavor.
 That might be the reason why it is to believe that it is from there.
 Its sweetness is a perfect combination after a meal that will leave you satisfied.